 great value mixed meat plate and super tasty Wettelsheimer Märzen

 The place is a real beauty, about as perfect a Bierkeller as you’ll ever find, with big leafy trees in proliferation and a grand view of the valley.
 There are multiple levels of seating and the place really gets packed and understandably so.
+I found their Wettelsheimer Hell in at the train station and it’s well worth picking a bottle or two up.

 Beers on tap: Wettelsheimer Märzen (gravity dispense from large wooden barrels)